 Sirdal in summer, fall and spring is pure hiking bliss with endless trails and stunning scenery.

-With over 3,000 cabins, Sirdal is a popular ski resort in Southern Norway, offering five ski fields and 200 km of groomed cross-country trails.
+With over 3,000 cabins, Sirdal is a popular ski resort in Southern Norway, offering multiple slopes and 200 km of groomed cross-country trails.

 In summer, the area transforms into a hiking paradise with 1,000 km of marked trails and over 40 cabins maintained by the Stavanger Trekking Association (STF).
-For climbers, Sirdal offers 100+ bolted routes, especially in Hunnedalen, Liland, and Sirekrok.
+For climbers, Sirdal offers 100+ bolted routes, most of which are in Hunnedalen, Liland, and Sirekrok.

-Take a scenic drive along the Suleskar Road, southwestern Norway’s highest mountain pass at 1,050 metres, a favourite for bikers and road-trippers.
+Take a scenic drive along the Suleskar Road, southwestern Norway’s highest mountain pass at 1,050 metres, a favourite for both cyclists and motorists alike.

 Much of Sirdal lies within the SVR Conservation Area, home to Europe’s southernmost wild reindeer.
 Visitors are encouraged to enjoy nature while respecting its fragile ecosystem.